tarun-sri-sai/scripts/README.md

-# Scripts
+# Automation

-This repository contains useful scripts for different purposes.
+This repository contains useful automation tools and modules for daily use.